President Trump Pardons 'Scooter' Libby, Former Cheney Chief Of Staff

 Trump's pardon may send another message — that he is willing to use his pardon power to reward loyalists and to punish prosecutors he sees as running amok.

-The Comey connection
+Spies, spooks and a Comey connection

 Libby was prosecuted by Patrick Fitzgerald, a longtime career prosecutor, appointed to investigate the leak of the CIA officer's identity by then-Deputy Attorney General James Comey.

-Comey went on to become FBI director, and was fired by Trump, a move that led to the appointment of Robert Mueller, another former FBI director, who Trump almost daily accuses of conducting a "witch hunt."
+Comey went on to become FBI director and was fired by Trump, a move that led to the appointment of Robert Mueller, another former FBI director whom Trump almost daily accuses of conducting a "witch hunt."

+The saga that led up to Libby's conviction began in 2003 when Joseph Wilson, a former diplomat, wrote a New York Times op-ed column, contending that Cheney had deliberately ignored evidence showing that Iraq was not seeking to acquire material needed to build nuclear weapons.

+Wilson's claim, undercutting the justification for waging war against Iraq, was based on material he gathered in Niger for the CIA.

 Here's the full statement from the White House: